SFO Consolidated Administration Campus

 Mark Cavagnero Associates designed this Progressive Design-Build project in collaboration with Perkins + Will and Webcor as a formally simple and structurally rich four-story steel building that offers a combination of visual clarity and flexible space to foster connections between the three formerly disparate airport divisions.
 An interior stair tower, marked by a delineating light well that draws attention to its sculptural form, creates connections in addition to necessary circulation.

 A bend in the main structure, visible from the outside, provides a cloistered interior protected space in the otherwise sonically and visually distracting environment of airplanes and runways.
 The design for the skin optimizes natural daylight while mitigating solar heat gain; the window to wall ratio is reduced and the southern and western exposures are shaded with exterior louvers.
 Daylight-redirecting film and tall floorplate heights maximize the daylight penetrating the interior spaces.
 The building sets a new standard in airport design as a net-zero target building, and is also certified LEED Gold®.

-The CAC building looks out over the landing field: each landing and takeoff offers a distinct moment to celebrate the airport’s role in connecting San Francisco with the rest of the world.
+The CAC campus looks out over the landing field: each landing and takeoff offers a distinct moment to celebrate the airport’s role in connecting San Francisco with the rest of the world.